Southwest Airlines: Impact on carriers

-Southwest and its business model have had an influence on other low-cost carriers (LCC's).
+Southwest and its business model have had an influence on other low-cost carriers (LCCs).
 The competitive strategy combines a high level of employee and aircraft productivity with low unit costs by reducing aircraft turnaround time, particularly at the gate.
 Europe's EasyJet and Ryanair are two of the best-known airlines to follow Southwest's business strategy in that continent.
 Other airlines with a business model based on Southwest's system include Canada's WestJet, Malaysia's AirAsia (the first and biggest LCC in Asia), India's IndiGo, Australia's Jetstar, a subsidiary of Qantas (although Jetstar now operates three aircraft types), Philippines' Cebu Pacific, Thailand's Nok Air, Mexico's Volaris, Indonesia's Lion Air and Turkey's Pegasus Airlines.

 Lobbying against high-speed rail

 In the early 1990s, Southwest Airlines actively opposed proposals to develop high-speed rail in Texas, viewing the project as a competitor to its short-haul flights.
 The proposed rail system would have connected Dallas, San Antonio, and Houston.
 Southwest lobbied both the United States Congress and the Texas Legislature, and filed multiple lawsuits aimed at halting the initiative.
 In a 1991 statement to Texas officials, the airline argued that high-speed rail would only be feasible if it displaced existing airline services and received substantial public subsidies.
 The project was cancelled in 1994 with many observers citing Southwest’s lobbying efforts as a significant factor in its failure.